21 Century: Visitors to Canada Medical Insurance

-Waiting Period is NOT applicable to anyone, who have purchased 21 Century insurance before coming to Canada or has extended the policy coverage.
+Waiting Period is NOT applicable to anyone, who have purchased and/or activated (monthly payment plan) 21 Century insurance before coming to Canada and adjusted the Effective date to the actual arrival date or has extended the policy coverage with no gap.

 Waiting Period applies due to the following:

-– Policy is purchased after the Date of Arrival in Canada.
+– Policy is purchased / activated after the Date of Arrival in Canada.

 – Insured person requests to change the deductible amount, sum insured and/or add or exclude Stable Pre-existing Conditions Coverage, if renewing the policy with no gap in coverage.

-– 72 hours – The insurance policy is purchased within the first 30 days after your arrival in Canada.
+– 72 hours – The insurance policy is purchased / activated within the first 30 days after your arrival in Canada.

-– 7 days – You buy the policy after the first 30 days of your arrival in Canada.
+– 7 days – You buy / activate the policy after the first 30 days of your arrival in Canada.

-– 15 days – You are age 86 or over and you purchase your insurance plan with 21 Century after your arrival date.
+– 15 days – You are age 86 or over and you purchase / activate your insurance plan with 21 Century after your arrival date.

 In case you have stayed in Canada for a while being covered under an insurance plan from another company, and you are buying 21 Century emergency health care coverage, you are allowed to request to have the waiting period negotiated.